Miss Great Britain

-Miss Great Britain is Britain's longest running beauty contest held annually in Britain since 1945.
-Owner and CEO John Singh made history crowning his first winner and to this date only the first black Miss Great Britain 1996.
-Singer and dancer Anita St Rose took the Miss Great Britain crown.
+Miss Great Britain is a national beauty contest held annually in Britain since 1945.
+It is Britain's longest-running beauty pageant.

 History

 Following World War Two, a number of seaside resorts around the United Kingdom introduced beauty contests.
 The first, held in Morecambe in 1945, went on to become Miss Great Britain.

-The contest began in the Summer of 1945 under the name “Bathing Beauty Queen”, organised by the Morecambe Town Council in partnership with the ‘Sunday Dispatch’ newspaper.
+The contest began in the summer of 1945 under the name "Bathing Beauty Queen", organised by the Morecambe Town Council in partnership with the ‘Sunday Dispatch’ newspaper.
 Morecambe went on to become the home of Miss Great Britain between 1956 and 1989.

 The first ever Miss Great Britain final was watched by 4,300 people in a continuous downpour.
-The winner received a cup and according to the local newspaper ‘a paltry prize’ of seven guineas as well as a swimsuit.
+The winner received a cup and according to the local newspaper "a paltry prize" of seven guineas as well as a swimsuit.
 Prize money increased to £100 the following year, £500 the next and reached £1000 in the fifties due to its popularity.
 The contest continued to offer the largest prize fund of any competition run by a municipal authority.

 Heats of Miss Great Britain took place in Mecca dance halls.
 Between 1951 and 1957 the winner of Miss Great Britain qualified for entry in the Miss World contest.

 The sixties saw the beginning of the decline in British seaside holidays with families increasingly able to afford trips abroad.
 A new competition format was needed and was realised with the introduction of television to Miss Great Britain in 1971, a Yorkshire Television production for ITV that drew an audience of millions.
 By 1978, the prize fund had increased to £10,000 thanks to the competition's sponsors, and the popularity of the competition was again on the rise.

 In 1981 the television rights were bought by the BBC.
 In 1984, the controller of BBC1 Michael Grade, announced that the 1985 contest would be the last televised on the BBC.
 Grade stated that the contest "no longer merits national air time.
 They are an anachronism in this day and age of equality and verging on the offensive."
 Jill Saxby, who later married the snooker star Willie Thorne therefore became the last Miss Great Britain to be crowned on television in 1985.